vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Editor Issues/Serialisation/SerializedObject How-to.md

 ## SerializedObject: How-to
 ### Description
-SerializedObject is a window into Unity's serialized datastructures.
-It exposes SerializedProperties, objects used to access items in the serialization hierarchy.
+[SerializedObject](https://docs.unity3d.com/ScriptReference/SerializedObject.html) is a window into Unity's serialized datastructures.
+It exposes a [SerializedProperty](https://docs.unity3d.com/ScriptReference/SerializedProperty.html) structure, objects used to access items in the serialization hierarchy.
-[SerializedObject](https://docs.unity3d.com/ScriptReference/SerializedObject.html) and [SerializedProperty](https://docs.unity3d.com/ScriptReference/SerializedProperty.html) are the best way to access and modify Unity-serialized structures; with automatic undo support, multi-object editing, and simplified functions for Editor UI.
+SerializedObject and SerializedProperty are the best way to access and modify Unity-serialized structures; with automatic undo support, multi-object editing, and simplified functions for Editor UI.

 This guide only attempts to communicate how to access values, and not how to write entire editors.

-### Example Overview
+### Example structure

 <<Code/Editor/SerializedObject/Base.html>>